PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Our SER Dataset

-\paragraph{Emotional Support Conversations Collection.} As shown in Figure~\ref{fig:dataset}, we first compile a comprehensive set of open-source emotional support conversation datasets, including textual corpora (e.g., SoulChat~\cite{Chen2023SoulChat}, ESConv~\cite{Liu2021Towards}) and multimodal datasets (e.g., MESC~\cite{Chu2024Towards}, AvaMERG~\cite{Zhang2025Towards}), covering both Chinese and English and encompassing a wide range of emotional support scenarios.
-This corpus offers a rich foundation for training and analysis.
-However, a portion of these datasets includes dialogues generated by LLMs, which often exhibit telltale machine-generated patterns.
-To ensure quality, we employ Qwen2.5-72B~\cite{Yang2024Qwen2.5} as a filtering model, using the prompt shown in supplement to detect and remove samples with semantic incoherence, artificial style, or non-dialogue content.
-This filtering step removes over 23\% of the data, significantly improving the reliability of the remaining corpus.
+As shown in Figure~\ref{fig:dataset}, we first compile a comprehensive collection of open-source emotional support conversation datasets, including multimodal datasets (MESC~\cite{Chu2024Towards}, AvaMERG~\cite{Zhang2025Towards}) and textual corpora (ESConv~\cite{Liu2021Towards}, SoulChat~\cite{Chen2023SoulChat}, PsyDTCorpus~\cite{Xie2024PsyDT}, CPsyCoun~\cite{Zhang2024CPsyCoun}, SmileChat~\cite{Qiu2024SMILE}, ExTES~\cite{Zheng2023Building}, ESCoT~\cite{Zhang2024ESCoT}).
+These datasets cover both Chinese and English and span a wide range of emotional support scenarios, thereby providing a strong foundation for subsequent training and analysis.
+However, some of the collected data contain dialogues generated by LLMs, which often exhibit recognizable machine-generated patterns.
+To improve data quality, we employ Qwen2.5-72B as a filtering model, using the prompt shown in Figure 2 of the supplementary material to identify and remove samples with semantic incoherence, artificial stylistic patterns, or non-dialogue content.
+This filtering step removes more than 23\% of the data, substantially improving the reliability of the retained corpus.
+A qualitative example of a filtered dialogue is presented in Figure 3 of the supplementary material, where a large amount of explanatory text is enclosed in parentheses and clear signs of AI-generated content are observed.

-To address redundancy arising from high contextual overlap between adjacent sentences, we adopt a sparse sampling strategy that extracts the most informative content.
-Given a dialogue of $N_r$ rounds, we select $N_s$ sentences based on a Gaussian sampling distribution:
+To reduce redundancy caused by strong contextual overlap between adjacent utterances, we adopt sparse sampling to retain the most informative content.
+For a dialogue with $N_r$ rounds, we select $N_s$ sentences according to the following Gaussian distribution:

-where $p(i)$ denotes the probability of sampling the $i$-th round, with $\mu=N_r/2$ (favoring the middle of the dialogue) and $\sigma=N_r/4$ (to ensure moderate spread).
-This design reflects the empirical observation that central dialogue rounds are more content-rich and emotionally meaningful, while the beginning and end often contain generic pleasantries (e.g., ``hello'', ``goodbye'').
-We then sample $N_s$ unique indices from this distribution to obtain the final subset $\mathcal{U}=\{{u_i\}}_{i=1}^{N_s}$, ordered by their original sequence.
+where $p(i)$ denotes the probability of sampling the $i$-th round, with $\mu=N_r/2$ (favoring the middle of the dialogue) and $\sigma=N_r/4$ (ensuring moderate spread).
+This design reflects the observation that central dialogue rounds are more content-rich and emotionally meaningful, while the start and end often contain generic pleasantries (e.g., ``hello'', ``goodbye'').
+We then sample $N_s$ unique indices from this distribution to obtain the final subset $\mathcal{U}=\{{u_i\}}_{i=1}^{N_s}$, while preserving their original order.